Network Inspection for Detecting Strategic Attacks: Game-Theoretic Analysis

-Although it is intuitive that both players \emph{should} use all available resources, the value of this result lies in the fact that both players \emph{must necessarily} do so.
+Although it is intuitive that both players \emph{should} use all available resources, this result shows that both players \emph{must necessarily} do so.
 Property~\eqref{res1} is proven by showing that any additional detector can be utilized by \defender to strictly improve her payoff, which holds because the network is ``large'' (captured by the inequality $b_1 < \smsc$).
 Similarly, property~\eqref{res2} is proven by showing that any additional attack resource can be used by \attacker to strictly improve her payoff.
-This argument combines the fact that \defender cannot monitor all network components with a single detector positioning, and that \attacker can spread her attacks (since $b_2 < \semm$).
+This argument combines the fact that \defender cannot monitor all network components with a single detector positioning, and that \attacker can spread her attacks across the network (since $b_2 < \semm$).
 In addition, showing \eqref{res2} involves using the features of the detection function $\detect$, Proposition~\ref{best_set_cover}, and the properties of (\hyperlink{(MSC)}{$\mathcal{I}_{\text{MSC}}$}) and (\hyperlink{(MSP)}{$\mathcal{I}_{\text{MSP}}$}).
-Proposition~\ref{all_resources} also holds when $b_1 < \smsc$ and $b_2 = \semm$.
+Theorem~\ref{all_resources} also holds when $b_1 < \smsc$ and $b_2 = \semm$.
 However, counterexamples can be found when $b_1 \geq \smsc$ or $b_2 > \semm$; see Section~\ref{Other Case}.